Bunster is a name whose history dates possibly as far back as 1066 when the Normans

 years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Bunster have been found, including Bastard, Basstard, Bostard, Bosstard, Baisterd, Bestard, Bastert, Basteder and many more.

 Early Notables of the Bunster family (pre 1700)

-Another 30 words (2 lines of text) are included under the topic Early Bunster Notables in all our PDF Extended History products and printed products wherever possible.
+and is best known for seven books of 285...
+Another 38 words (3 lines of text) are included under the topic Early Bunster Notables in all our PDF Extended History products and printed products wherever possible.